grnet/synnefo/docs/admin-guide.rst

 .. warning:: Django templates language:

-  If you choose to  overwrite these email templates, be mindful of the necessary information contained in django template variables that must not be omitted , such as the activation link for activating one’s account etc.These variables are contained into {{}} inside the templates.
+  If you choose to  overwrite these email templates, be mindful of the necessary information contained in django template variables that must not be omitted, such as the activation link for activating one’s account and many more.
+  These variables are contained into {{}} inside the templates.